jimbo51235/TomatoVerticalMenuMania/README.md

 3. In the base view controller, create a function to set up the menu.
 Let us call this function **setup(index: Int)**.
 Also create an **override** function named **menuTapped**.

 4. In the setup function, create an array of menu models with **TomatoVerticalMenuModel**.
 This struct takes three properties: menuName (String), menuIndex (Int), imageName (String).
 The **menuName** property is the name of a tappable view (UIView) that appears on the vertical menu.
 And each of them corresponds to a specific view controller through the menuTapped function.
 The index property determines the order of appearance.
 It also tells the app which view controller it should access.
-Moreover, the **imageName*** property is the name of the image used to characterize each menu.
+Moreover, the **imageName*** property is the name of the image used to characterize each sub-menu.

 5. Call **tomatoVerticalSetup(index: index)** in the setup(index: Int) function of the base view controller.